freyjasdottir/code-day-capybara-tests/README.md

 Requirements:

-Install Firefox if you don't already have it.
+Install Chrome if you don't already have it.

 Install a Ruby version manager (tests run with Ruby 2.2.0).